Managing licenses, teams (groups) and users¶

 - Specify the new administrator’s email address and password.

 - Press Save.

 Blocking and unblocking users¶

 To block a user, locate the desired user’s name in the Users table and press the block button in the Actions column of the table.
 You will be asked to confirm this procedure.

 Blocking a user will prevent the user from connecting to the License Server.
 The managed license seat that the user was occupying before blocking will be made available to a new user.
 This procedure is restricted and can be used once per seat every 30 days.

 To change the email address of an existing License Server user, follow these steps:

-- Have the user reactivate his device using his new email address (with the existing Group URL).
+- Have the user reactivate his device using his new email address (with the existing team URL).

-- Verify that the new email address appears in Users and Groups > Users table.
+- Verify that the new email address appears in the Users section.